-'''

-OwnerString ::= DisplayString
+OwnerString ::= TEXTUAL-CONVENTION '''

-'''

-- -- This data type is used to model an administratively - -- assigned name of the owner of a resource.
-This - -- information is taken from the NVT ASCII character - -- set.
-It is suggested that this name contain one or
+"This data type is used to model an administratively assigned name of the owner of a resource.
+Implementations must accept values composed of well-formed NVT ASCII sequences.
+In addition, implementations should accept values composed of well-formed UTF-8 sequences.

-''' -- more of the following: IP address, management station -- name, network manager's name, location, or phone -- number. -- In some cases the agent itself will be the owner of -- an entry.
-In these cases, this string shall be set -- to a string starting with 'monitor'. -- SNMP access control is articulated entirely in terms -- of the contents of MIB views; access to a particular -- SNMP object instance depends only upon its presence -- or absence in a particular MIB view and never upon -- its value or the value of related object instances. -- Thus, objects of this type afford resolution of -- resource contention only among cooperating managers; -- they realize no access control function with respect -- to uncooperative parties. -- By convention, objects with this syntax are declared as -- having SIZE (0..127) EntryStatus ::= INTEGER { valid(1), createRequest(2), underCreation(3), invalid(4) -- The status of a table entry. -- Setting this object to the value invalid(4) has the -- effect of invalidating the corresponding entry. -- That is, it effectively disassociates the mapping -- identified with said entry. -- It is an implementation-specific matter as to whether -- the agent removes an invalidated entry from the table. -- Accordingly, management stations must be prepared to -- receive tabular information from agents that -- corresponds to entries currently not in use.
-Proper -- interpretation of such entries requires examination -- of the relevant EntryStatus object. -- An existing instance of this object cannot be set to -- createRequest(2).
-This object may only be set to -- createRequest(2) when this instance is created.
-When -- this object is created, the agent may wish to create -- supplemental object instances with default values -- to complete a conceptual row in this table.
-Because '''
+It is suggested that this name contain one or more of the following: IP address, management station name, network manager's name, location, or phone number.
+In some cases the agent itself will be the owner of an entry.
+In these cases, this string shall be set to a string starting with 'monitor'.

+SNMP access control is articulated entirely in terms of the contents of MIB views; access to a particular SNMP object instance depends only upon its presence or absence in a particular MIB view and never upon its value or the value of related object instances.
+Thus, objects of this type afford resolution of resource contention only among cooperating managers; they realize no access control function with respect to uncooperative parties."

+SYNTAX OCTET STRING (SIZE (0..127))

+EntryStatus ::= TEXTUAL-CONVENTION

+STATUS current

+DESCRIPTION

+"The status of a table entry.

+Setting this object to the value invalid(4) has the effect of invalidating the corresponding entry.
+That is, it effectively disassociates the mapping identified with said entry.

+It is an implementation-specific matter as to whether the agent removes an invalidated entry from the table.
+Accordingly, management stations must be prepared to receive tabular information from agents that corresponds to entries currently not in use.
+Proper interpretation of such entries requires examination of the relevant EntryStatus object.